Unsupervised segmentation and clustering workflow for efficient processing of 4D-STEM and 5D-STEM data: Results

-For strain analysis, we introduce a physically consistent approach that leverages both clustered and non-clustered Bragg peak information (middle, Fig.~\ref{fig5}a).
+For strain analysis, we introduce a physically consistent approach that leverages both clustered and non-clustered Bragg peak information (right, Fig.~\ref{fig5}a).
 From ACOM maps, the strain at each position can be calculated by comparing to the reference \texttt{cif} file as described in ~\citep{ribet2025multi}.
 To apply this to clustered data, the orientation map obtained after clustering is used as a reference lattice orientation, while the Bragg peak positions extracted from the non-clustered diffraction patterns are used to quantify local lattice distortions.
-Compared to the ACOM analysis on the non-clustered dataset (Fig.~\ref{fig5}b), this hybrid analysis enables the extraction of spatially resolved strain fields with improved physical fidelity, revealing gradual strain variations across individual grains and at cluster boundaries.
+This approach leverages the improved orientation stability obtained through clustering while preserving the spatial resolution of the raw diffraction measurements.
+However, when compared to the dilation map resulting from the non-clustered data (right, Fig.~\ref{fig5}b), in some probe positions, reliable strain values cannot be obtained because the local diffraction pattern contains contributions from more than one crystalline domain.
+When diffraction signals from neighboring or overlapping grains are superimposed within the probe volume, the resulting mixed diffraction pattern cannot be uniquely associated with a single reference lattice, preventing a robust strain measurement.
+Strategies to mitigate these limitations, including both experimental approaches and computational refinements, will be discussed later.